-A bond is a debt security, similar to an IOU.
-When you purchase a bond, you are lending money to a government, municipality, corporation, federal agency, or other entity known as the issuer.
-In return for the loan, the issuer promises to pay you a specified rate of interest during the life of the bond and to repay the face value of the bond (the principal) when it "matures," or comes due.
-In contrast to bondholders who have IOUs from the issuer, shareholders are owners of the company they purchase.
+A bond is a debt obligation, similar to an IOU.
+When you purchase a bond, you are lending money to a government, municipality, corporation, federal agency or other entity known as the issuer.
+In return for the loan, the issuer promises to pay you a specified rate of interest during the life of the bond and to repay the face value of the bond (the principal) when it matures, or comes due.
+In contrast to bondholders, shareholders are owners of the company they purchase.

-There are many different kinds of bonds, including: U.S. government securities, municipal bonds, corporate bonds, mortgage and asset-backed securities, federal agency securities, and foreign government bonds.
+There are many different kinds of bonds, including: U.S. Treasuries, municipal bonds, corporate bonds and foreign government bonds.

 The Securities Industry and Financial Markets Association has a website, investinginbonds.com that contains basic information for investors about corporate and municipal bonds and useful tools for determining prices and yields for municipal and other bonds.
-The federal government also issues a variety of debt securities, including Treasury bills, notes, and bonds.
+The federal government also issues a variety of bonds, including U.S. Treasuries and U.S. savings bonds.
 For information about buying and selling Treasury securities, visit the website of the U.S. Department of the Treasury’s Bureau of the Public Debt.